arielkirkwood/melodic-web/docs/4.0/components/carousel.md

 #### `.carousel(number)`

-Cycles the carousel to a particular frame (0 based, similar to an array). **Returns to the caller before the target item has been shown** (i.e. before the `slid.bs.carousel` event occurs).
+Cycles the carousel to a particular frame (0 based, similar to an array). **Returns to the caller before the target item has been shown** (i.e. before the `slid.mel.carousel` event occurs).

 #### `.carousel('prev')`

-Cycles to the previous item. **Returns to the caller before the previous item has been shown** (i.e. before the `slid.bs.carousel` event occurs).
+Cycles to the previous item. **Returns to the caller before the previous item has been shown** (i.e. before the `slid.mel.carousel` event occurs).

 #### `.carousel('next')`

-Cycles to the next item. **Returns to the caller before the next item has been shown** (i.e. before the `slid.bs.carousel` event occurs).
+Cycles to the next item. **Returns to the caller before the next item has been shown** (i.e. before the `slid.mel.carousel` event occurs).

 #### `.carousel('dispose')`